DanielJDufour/geowarp/README.md

   // method to use to sample the pixels
   // current supported methods are:
   // "near", "bilinear", "max", "mean", "median", "min", "mode", "mode-max", "mode-mean", "mode-median", and "mode-min"
+  // you can also pass in a custom function that takes in ({ values }) and returns a number
   method: 'median',

   // round output pixel values to closest integer